 De La Rue Authentication, delivering revenue protection and more

-In the wake of COVID-19, Governments will be considering how they can address national balance sheets.
-According to the IMF, budget deficits and debts will continue to rise, with gross government debt across the world predicted to increase by over 13% GDP to more than 96% GDP.
+In the wake of growing economic risks and rising inflation, Governments will be considering how they can address national balance sheets.
+According to the IMF public and private debt has reached new record highs and "countries will face increasingly difficult policy trade-offs as they tackle rising inflation, heightened macro-financial risks, and slowing growth."
 Digital Tax Stamp schemes enable governments to optimize collection of excise revenues and to close tax gaps caused by illicit trade.

 The World Bank stated that there are annual losses of between $40 billion and $50 billion from tobacco alone through illicit trade.
 Increased tax receipts help stabilise economies, providing security for jobs, trade and the health and wellbeing of citizens and provide wider benefits by making a country more attractive to foreign direct investment in manufacturing.